Public Health 2020: America's Candidate

 If we cannot protect, improve, and ensure the health of everyone, then everyone’s health will be at risk.

-We can stay with history and use of this candidate’s favorite quotes from American history, “An ounce of prevention is worth a pound of cure.”
+We can stay with history and use one of this candidate’s favorite quotes from American history, “An ounce of prevention is worth a pound of cure.”
 Benjamin Franklin was talking about preventing house fires when he wrote that—and indeed, home safety, air quality, and municipal infrastructure are all part of preventing and fighting fires and are all aspects of public health.